gemhunter/gemhunter/README.md

 -	Dynamic memory allocation to arrays, strings and objects

--	Implicit static typing and type checking
+-	Implicit static typing and type checking, no dynamic typing

 -	Non duck-typed language

+-	Follows lexical scoping, no support for dynamic scoping

+-	Static dispatching of functions, as upcasting is not allowed

 ##Language specifications: